WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Meadow_CLI/index.md

 5. Meadow.Foundation.dll
 6. App.exe (your app)

-It's a good idea to disable mono first, copy the files, and then enable mono
+It's a good idea to disable mono first, copy the files, and then enable mono.